 How We Help Our Clients Avoid Pay Per Click Fraud and Curiosity

 At Internet Lava, we help attorneys avoid pay per click fraud and curiosity in two ways.

 - Secondly, we actually fight with the Pay Per Click Company (like Google Adwords, Yahoo!
-Sponsored Search or MSN AdCenter) for a refunds for each instance of fraud that we can find.
+Sponsored Search or MSN AdCenter) for a refund for each instance of fraud that we can find.
 For instance, all of our clients have Google Analytics which can determine how many clicks on the law firm’s pay per click ads are from the same IP address.
-For any duplicate click through from the same IP address the attorneys that we work with are often entitled to a refund.
-However, you only get the refund if you know how to find the fraud and how to request the refund.
+For any duplicate click through from the same IP address, the attorneys that we work with are often entitled to a refund.
+However, you only get a refund if you know how to find the fraud and how to request a refund.

 Our Solutions for Attorneys Who Are Unwilling to Overpay for PPC Keywords

 It is no secret that attorneys are willing to overbid for certain keywords.
 These attorneys do so while sacrificing their long terms goals of improving their “organic” rankings on the search engines.

 At Internet Lava we have a better way – we help you create a better website with better content that provides a better return on investment for certain niche areas immediately and for certain trophy terms over time.

 Call us for a free consultation so we can evaluate your current website, analyze your competition, and suggest improvements so that you can dominate the search engines to convert your ideal clients into paying customers.